 - Ensure that all club members have agreed to the relevant Code of Conducts.

-- Appoint a minimum of two Welfare Officers that are appropriately trained.
+- Appoint at least one appropriately trained Welfare Officer.
 England Athletics provides an online safeguarding course through EduCare and a face to face workshop (Time to Listen) that must be completed by Club Welfare Officers.

 - Only use appropriately licensed UKA coaches or leaders (therefore DBS checked) at a level relevant to their membership base and activities.
 Clubs can check this through MyAthletics Portal.